-26The numbers for China have been computed by the authors from representative plant-level administrative data; information for Colombia is also from administrative data (we thank Norbert Czinkan for sharing this information with us); data for Hungary are from Halpern et al, 2015; data for France are from Blaum et al, 2015.
+$^{25}$ The numbers for China have been computed by the authors from representative plant-level administrative data; information for Colombia is also from administrative data (we thank Norbert Czinkan for sharing this information with us); data for Hungary are from Halpern et al, 2015; data for France are from Blaum et al, 2015.
 The analysis considers that many firms are exporters and importers.

-27Defever and Riaño (2017) document similar evidence for a broader sample of countries.
+&lt;sup>26Defever and Riaño (2017) document similar evidence for a broader sample of countries.

-$^{^{28}}$ The Worldbank's Enterprise Survey does not cover industrialized countries.
+&lt;sup>27The Worldbank's Enterprise Survey does not cover most industrialized countries.
 We also performed complementary analysis on regional differences in import and export propensity for the full set of countries in each region using information from Worldbase, which reports export and import status by plant.
-We analyzed import and export probabilities by plant-size bin (small (≤ 50 employees), medium (50-200 employees), large (≥ 200 employees) and region (Emerging Asia, other emerging, industrialized) for the years 2000, 2005 and 2009.
+We analyzed import and export probabilities by plant-size bin (small ( $\leq$ 50 employees), medium (50-200 employees), large ( $\geq$ 200 employees) and region (Emerging Asia, other emerging, industrialized) for the years 2000, 2005 and 2009.
 Results from Worldbase confirm that plants in emerging Asia are much less likely to import than plants in the other regions.
 Similarly, the export propensity is also somewhat lower in emerging Asia than in the other regions.